 “Incidently, my name is Manya.”
 The look on Mastishk’s face was priceless.
 Manya controlled the urge to laugh out loud, as Mastishk thought of a witty retort.

 “Haan haan, I knew that.
 But I think it should be Maya….Maya, like, illusion maya?
 Maya, whose heart is a mystery to those who seek it.” said Mastishk.
 Manya smiled.
 He could hear what she was thinking.
 “Stop blabbering you fool, and just kiss me fast.”
-She looked at him meaningfully.
+She looked at him meaningfully and bit her lower lip.
 They came closer.
 Inches away from his face, Manya thought, “C’mon, just get it over with before Dhruv comes here.”

-Mastishk pulled back.
+Mastishk pulled back, alarmed.
 “Dhruv must be looking for you right?
 I think we should go down now.”

 “How the hell do you know that?!”

 “Manya!”
 Dhruv was coming towards them, his nostrils fuming, his ugly face red with anger, his biceps ready to crush Mastishk.